YuvrajSingh-mist/SmolLlama/README.md

 ```

+---

+### Running

-If you want to use your dataset, please take a look at the dataset link provided.
+- If you want to use your dataset, please take a look at the dataset link provided.
-If you have one, move your dataset to the data/ folder and then change the following line to point to your dataset in the data/ (currently only .txt is supported) in the llama_multi_gpu_train.py
+- If you have one, move your dataset to the data/ folder and then change the following line to point to your dataset in the data/ (currently only .txt is supported) in the llama_multi_gpu_train.py
-Also please change 'device' to any of your available cuda gpus.
+- Also please change 'device' to any of your available cuda gpus.

 ```python
 'data/input.txt' -> 'data/{YPU_FILE_NAME_HERE}' line  66